 Net Change in Fund Balance General Fund

-General Fund

-GAAP Basis \$30,759
+GAAP Basis (\$402,199)

 Increase (Decrease) Due To:

 Revenue Accruals:

-Accrued FY 2004, Received In Cash FY 2005 694,022
+Accrued FY 2005, Received In Cash FY 2006 106,628

-Accrued FY 2005, Not Yet Received in Cash (239,227)
+Accrued FY 2006, Not Yet Received in Cash (280,708)

 Expenditure Accruals:

-Accrued FY 2004, Paid in Cash FY 2005 (1,583,600)
+Accrued FY 2005, Paid in Cash FY 2006 (1,661,666)

-Accrued FY 2005, Not Yet Paid in Cash 1,794,265
+Accrued FY 2006, Not Yet Paid in Cash 1,715,877

-Advances Net 60,409

-Encumbrances Outstanding at Year End (Budget Basis) (182,352)
+Encumbrances Outstanding at Year End (Budget Basis) (170,545)

-Budget Basis \$574,276
+Budget Basis (\$692,613)

-4. Deposits and Investments
+5. Deposits and Investments

-State statutes classify monies held by the School District into three categories.
+State statutes classify monies held by the District into three categories.

-Active deposits are public deposits necessary to meet current demands on the treasury.
-Such monies must be maintained either as cash in the School District treasury, in commercial accounts payable or withdrawable on demand, including negotiable order of withdrawal (NOW) accounts, or in money market deposit accounts.
+Active monies are public monies determined to be necessary to meet current demands upon the District Treasury.
+Active monies must be maintained either as cash in the District Treasury, in commercial accounts payable or withdrawable on demand, including negotiable order of withdrawal (NOW) accounts, or in money market deposit accounts.

-Inactive deposits are public deposits that the Board of Education has identified as not required for use within the current two year period of designation of depositories.
+Inactive deposits are public deposits that the Board has identified as not required for use within the current five-year period of designation of depositories.
 Inactive deposits must either be evidenced by certificates of deposit maturing not later than the end of the current period of designation of depositories, or by savings or deposit accounts including, but not limited to, passbook accounts.

-Interim deposits are deposits of interim monies.
-Interim monies are those monies which are not needed for immediate use but which will be needed before the end of the current period of designation of depositories.
-Interim deposits must be evidenced by time certificates of deposit maturing not more than one year from the date of deposit or by savings or deposit accounts including passbook accounts.
+Interim monies are those monies, which are not needed for immediate use but which will be needed before the end of the current period of designation of depositories.
+Interim deposits must be evidenced by time certificates of deposit maturing not more than one year from the date of deposit or by savings or deposit accounts, including passbook accounts.